In 1925, an American school teacher was put on trial for teaching evolution.

 The answer does not hinge on facts and evidence.
 There’s something deeper; something more fundamental; something much further reaching.
-The answer will connect us more strongly to core ideas in public engagement with science and to science’s engagement with its many publics.
+The answer connects us more strongly to core ideas in public engagement with science and to science’s engagement with its many publics.
 Plus, as this talk focuses on America in the roaring ‘20s, there will be a bit of jazz.

-This year’s speaker is Professor Joe Cain
+This year’s speaker was Professor Joe Cain.

 A historian of science in the nineteenth and twentieth centuries, Professor Cain’s research focuses on evolution, both as a science and as a subject of public study.

 Examples of his research include the creation of the Crystal Palace Dinosaurs in the 1850s, the 1925 Scopes Monkey Trial, and the history and legacy of eugenics.
 He currently leads the Legacies of Eugenics project at UCL.